duganchen/wine_env/README.md

 	bottle PvZ ~/wine-1.7.31
 	winetricks --no-isolate steam

+That will install Steam into the PvZ bottle.

 ### Other Notes

 If you create a bottle without specifying a Wine executable, then it will